yaobinwen/work-env/README.md

 - 7).
 Follow the "How to Install" steps to finish the actual installation.
 Some notes:
   - a).
 To run the installation script, I should provide `MFC-7860DW` as the input argument.
   - b).
 Because I am using a network printer, I should enter `yes` to the question "Will you specify the DeviceURI ?", and then enter the IP address of the printer.

+## Pre-commit

+Some of the repositories are configured to use [pre-commit](https://pre-commit.com/) to do preventative checks at the time of Git commits in order to minimize the commit mistakes.

+The official website provides the detailed steps to set up the pre-commit hooks.
+A quick recap is as follows:
+- Inside the repository root folder (i.e., where `.git` resides), run `pre-commit --version` to make sure `pre-commit` is installed.
+- Create `.pre-commit-config.yaml` as the configuration file.
+Use the `.pre-commit-config.yaml` of this repository as an example.
+- Run `pre-commit-validate-config ./.pre-commit-config.yaml` to validate the configuration file.
+- Run `pre-commit install` to install the hook entry point.
+Note this doesn't actually install the hook scripts but merely the entry point trigger.
+The actual hook scripts are installed at the first time the pre-commit hooks are called.